zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-operators-string.md

 ### startswith `String`

-Enable/Disable and set the text of the "Starts with" filter option for columns with string values.
+The text of the "starts with" filter operator.

 #### Example
     <kendo:grid-filterable-operators-string startswith="startswith">